Daniel-O-Brien/react-assignment1/README.md

 ## Overview.

-[A brief statement on the content of this repository.]
+A ReactJS app for

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

-+ Feature 1
-+ Feature 2
-+ Feature 3
++ Trending Movies
-+ etc
++ Top Rated Movies
-+ etc
++ View Recommendations
++ Add Movie to Watchlist
++ Caching for all endpoints

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
+npm install
+npm start

 ## API endpoints.